nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 Touchpoint provides NLX with information about your page structure on page load, after filling forms, and on page refresh.
 All available forms information and any available href links found on the page are analyzed by NLX and then used to send payloads and smalltalk during user interactions.

+When autocontext is enabled, Touchpoint:
+* Gathers and sends the DOM details to NLX and will update NLX on changes
+* Scans for `hrefs` and creates a list of all link text and their corresponding URLs

 ### Directly Sending Page Context

 You shouldn't need to send context for basic bidirectional Voice+ interactions.
 If you have other page interactions that change the DOM, you should send the context manually after processing those changes.